sjeneva/ESG_Logistics/README.txt

 File Names in Python: 1.1.NC - 1.2.NC - 1.3.NC

 ① Crawling Google News for articles based on a list of keywords helps identify news publishers covering a specific topic.
-②
+   Result will be in EXCEL File 1.1.NC_Korea, 1.1.NC_USA ②
 ③